yellow-type-foundry/fonternate/README.md

 ### Basic Usage
 1. Click the extension icon in your Chrome toolbar
+2. Enter a font family name (e.g., "Helvetica", "Arial", "Inter")
-2. Select a font from the dropdown or enter a custom font name
+3. Select a font weight from the always-visible weight selector (default: 400/regular)
-3. Adjust typography settings using the sliders and controls
-4. Toggle the extension on/off using the button in the popup header
+4. Click "APPLY" to apply the font to the current page
+5. Use "PREVIOUS" to quickly switch between fonts
+6. Use "RESET" to clear all font overrides

 ### Keyboard Shortcuts
 - **Toggle Extension**: `Ctrl+Shift+F` (Windows/Linux) or `Cmd+Shift+F` (Mac)

 ### Advanced Features
+- **Weight Selection**: Choose from 9 font weights (100-900) - just enter the family name and select weight
+- **OpenType Features**:
-- **OpenType Features**: Enable ligatures and stylistic sets for fonts that support them
+  - Enable ligatures (standard and discretionary)
+  - Toggle stylistic sets (ss01-ss20) for fonts that support them
-- **Custom Fonts**: Enter any font family name, including web fonts loaded on the page
+  - Control swash levels for decorative characters
+  - Enable contextual alternates
+- **Text Transform**: Apply uppercase, lowercase, or none transformations
+- **Smart Detection**: Extension automatically detects available OpenType features for your selected font
 - **Persistent Settings**: Your font preferences are saved and will be applied to new pages

 ## Technical Details